 Some commentators believe that the state of nature is one in which different opinions about right are possible because rights are necessarily indeterminate in that state.
-This goes part of the way towards explaining why we cannot resolve the problem of disagreement by pointing to the fact that one party to it is correct.
-Since rights are indeterminate, there may not be a correct interpretation to which we can point.
-So, rather than speaking of a problem of disagreement, they speak of a problem of indeterminacy.22 Here is Stilz on the problem of indeterminacy:
+Rather than speaking of a problem of disagreement, they speak of a problem of indeterminacy.21 Here is Stilz on the problem of indeterminacy:

 [While] a principle of equal freedom provides us some information about what just property distributions should look like, the principle's content is underspecified, and therefore cannot be directly applied [...].
 Many possible systems of property-collective allocation, market socialism, unfettered private ownership-are potentially consistent with that sense of equal freedom.
-And under each one of these many possible systems, there will again be many possible particular rules consistent with everyone's freedom.23
+And under each one of these many possible systems, there will again be many possible particular rules consistent with everyone's freedom.22